odoo/documentation/accounting/bank/setup/create_bank_account.rst

 ================================

 In Twenty20, you can manage multiple bank accounts.
-In this page, you will be guided in the creation, modification or deletion of a bank or a credit card account.
+In this page, you will be guided in the creation, modification or deletion of a bank or credit card account.

 Edit a bank account